Best Life Insurance Companies for 2020

 You may be willing to pay a little more for features such as online life insurance applications, online management of beneficiaries, and the ability to pay your bill online.

 The Internet has also changed the way some companies sell insurance.
 Recently, even the underwriting process has become more automated.
-Best companies like Haven Life and Bestow Life can check your health data without requiring a health exam.
+Best companies like Haven Life, Ethos Life, and Bestow Life can check your health data without requiring a health exam.

 These kinds of advances have made getting coverage quicker and easier for many people.